 - Critical relevant awareness of teaching strategies and learning styles

-What do you mean a case study?
+What do you mean by a case study?

 You will need to plan, undertake and review a personal professional programme throughout the course.
-The programme will include the course sessions and its connected journey e.g. observing other teaching, attending conferences, reading and research etc. You decide your own format for your professional development plan in agreement with your mentor.
+The programme will include the course sessions and its connected journey (e.g. observing other teaching, attending conferences, reading and research etc).
+You decide your own format for your professional development plan in agreement with your mentor.

 Before attempting to make any recording of children or young people, you must first obtain permission from the learner or learners whose lesson it is, and in writing if the learner is over 18 years of age; also from the parents or carers of the learner or learners below 18 years of age, from any adults who may also be present in the room, and if the recording is made in a school or other institution, from the appropriate authority in the institution.

 The submitted recordings will be viewed by your mentor, the course leader and members of the ESTA CME panel.
-They will be stored for the duration of the course and a period of up to 3 months following completion of the course.
+They will be stored for the duration of the course and a period of up to three months following completion of the course.

 Any reference made to any child in any video must be done so anonymously.
 No child is to be named in the process of writing about or referring to, in the portfolio or any written evidence.